Fast quasi-conformal regional flattening of the left atrium: Methods

 \section{Methods}

-A scheme of the complete flattening framework can be seen in Figure \ref{fig:pipeline} and it is described in section \ref{sec:flat_pipeline}.
+A scheme of the complete flattening framework can be seen in Fig. \ref{fig:pipeline} and it is described in section \ref{sec:flat_pipeline}.
 The methodology employed to define the most appropriate 2D template is detailed in section \ref{subsec:template_definition}.